jmankhan/bayesian/README.md

 The hierarchy is as such: Main -> HypothesisHolder -> Hypothesis -> Base model (BayesianModel).
 Each hierarchy component has an associated model, view, and controller.
 There is also currently a custom eventlistener interface that is in the process of being refactored out since it is not really necessary.

+Note: you can drag around the rectangles with your mouse.
+You can add new hypotheses, but not remove any (yet)